 Along with the use of checklists, reviewers have a clear view of what items they need to review and provide that feedback accordingly.
 Designers have a better understanding of what changes they must make.
 Using this system, brands can release error free and complaint labels with much fewer revisions.

-Artwork management tools allows automated creation of efficient workflows.
-All one needs to do is select the stakeholders and assign tasks and deadlines to them.
-Tasks can be assigned using checklist templates, or by borrowing checklists from previous projects.
-The artwork management platform will set up the workflow along with the deadlines automatically.
+The artwork management platform, as a comprehensive Workflow Management Software solution, will set up the workflow along with the deadlines automatically.
 Managers also have the flexibility to set up custom workflows if required.
 With a simplified workflow management system, brands can launch their products faster.

 Managers can easily onboard stakeholders from inside the organization as well as outside.
 Managers can send email invites from the platform and the stakeholder simply needs to sign up to access the project.
 Artwork management platforms provide role-based access and depending on the role of the stakeholder, they can access the project assets.
 This system adds an extra layer of security.

 Managers get a bird’s eye view of the projects that are currently underway.
 During product launches or even refreshes, multiple label design projects take place at once.
 Managers need to keep an eye on each of them.
 With an artwork management platform, managers can see which projects may experience delays.
 Artwork management platforms can proactively alert managers of potential bottlenecks, allowing them to react before the problem even occurs.

 While efficient workflows improve productivity, automated tracking and logging also improves accountability.
 Artwork management platforms can include e-signatures in the workflow, allowing reviewers to provide an electronic signature before they approve an artwork.
 This allows the workflow to stay compliant and meet the recordkeeping requirements.
 Audit trails also ensure complete traceability of the workflow allowing brands to find the root cause of any errors and address them.